 Rheumatoid Arthritis (RA)

-Although RA involves autoimmune reactions, the precise cause is unknown; many factors may contribute.
-A genetic predisposition has been identified and, in white populations, localized to a shared epitope in the HLA-DR β1 locus of class II histocompatibility antigens.
+Although rheumatoid arthritis (RA) involves autoimmune reactions, the precise cause is unknown; many factors may contribute.
+A genetic predisposition has been identified and, in white populations, localized to a shared epitope in the HLA-DRB1 locus of class II histocompatibility antigens.
 Unknown or unconfirmed environmental factors (eg, viral infections, cigarette smoking) are thought to play a role in triggering and maintaining joint inflammation.

 Prominent immunologic abnormalities include immune complexes produced by synovial lining cells and in inflamed blood vessels.
 Plasma cells produce antibodies (eg, rheumatoid factor [RF], anticyclic citrullinated peptide [anti-CCP] antibody) that contribute to these complexes, but destructive arthritis can occur in their absence.
 Macrophages also migrate to diseased synovium in early disease; increased macrophage-derived lining cells are prominent along with vessel inflammation.
 Lymphocytes that infiltrate the synovial tissue are primarily CD4+ T cells.
-Macrophages and lymphocytes produce pro-inflammatory cytokines and chemokines (eg, TNF-alpha, granulocyte-macrophage colony-stimulating factor [GM-CSF], various ILs, interferon-gamma) in the synovium.
-Released inflammatory mediators and various enzymes contribute to the systemic and joint manifestations of RA, including cartilage and bone destruction.
+Macrophages and lymphocytes produce pro-inflammatory cytokines and chemokines (eg, tumor necrosis factor [TNF]-alpha, granulocyte-macrophage colony-stimulating factor [GM-CSF], various interleukins, interferon-gamma) in the synovium.
+Released inflammatory mediators and various enzymes contribute to the systemic and joint manifestations of rheumatoid arthritis (RA), including cartilage and bone destruction (1).

-In seropositive RA, accumulating evidence suggests that anti-CCP antibodies appear long before any signs of inflammation (1).
-Additionally, anti-carbamylated protein (anti-CarP) antibodies (2) predict more radiologic progression in anti-CCP–negative RA patients.
-Progression to RA in the preclinical phase depends autoantibody epitope spreading (3).
+In seropositive RA, accumulating evidence suggests that anti-CCP antibodies appear long before any signs of inflammation (2).
+Additionally, anti-carbamylated protein (anti-CarP) antibodies (3) predict more radiologic progression in anti-CCP–negative RA patients.
+Progression to RA in the preclinical phase depends on autoantibody epitope spreading in which there are immune responses to the release of self-antigens with subsequent inflammation (4).

 In chronically affected joints, the normally thin synovium proliferates, thickens, and develops many villous folds.
-The synovial lining cells produce various materials, including collagenase and stromelysin, which contribute to cartilage destruction, and IL-1 and TNF-alpha, which stimulate cartilage destruction, osteoclast-mediated bone absorption, synovial inflammation, and prostaglandins (which potentiate inflammation).
+The synovial lining cells produce various materials, including collagenase and stromelysin, which contribute to cartilage destruction, and interleukin-1 (IL-1) and TNF-alpha, which stimulate cartilage destruction, osteoclast-mediated bone absorption, synovial inflammation, and prostaglandins (which potentiate inflammation).
 Fibrin deposition, fibrosis, and necrosis are also present.
 Hyperplastic synovial tissue (pannus) releases these inflammatory mediators, which erode cartilage, subchondral bone, articular capsule, and ligaments.
-Polymorphonuclear leukocytes (PMNs) on average make up about 60% of WBCs in the synovial fluid.
+Polymorphonuclear leukocytes on average make up about 60% of white blood cells in the synovial fluid.

 Rheumatoid nodules develop in about 30% of patients with RA.
 They are granulomas consisting of a central necrotic area surrounded by palisaded histiocytic macrophages, all enveloped by lymphocytes, plasma cells, and fibroblasts.
 Nodules and vasculitis can also develop in visceral organs.